 Levett PN, 2001.
 Leptospirosis.
 Clin Microbiol Rev 14 :296–326.

-CDC Update: Leptospirosis and unexplained acute febrile illness among athletes participating in triathlons-Illinois and Wisconsin, 1998.
+Centers for Disease Control and Prevention, 1998.
+Update: leptospirosis and unexplained febrile illness among athletes participating in triathlons—Illinois and Wisconsin, 1998.
 MMWR Morb Mortal Wkly Rep 47 :673–676.

 Levett PN, 2003.
 Usefulness of serologic analysis as a predictor of the infecting serovar in patients with severe leptospirosis.
 Clin Infect Dis 36 :447–452.